cav71/hatch-ci/README.md

 ## Global dependency

-Ensure `hatch-vcs` is defined within the `build-system.requires` field in your `pyproject.toml` file.
+Ensure `hatch-ci` is defined within the `build-system.requires` field in your `pyproject.toml` file.

 ```toml
 [build-system]